 Dolby Atmos A/V receivers

 Pioneer, Onkyo, Integra, Denon, Marantz, and Yamaha were the first manufacturers to announce models featuring Dolby Atmos, but now the feature is so common that every single receiver on our list of the best A/V receivers you can buy features the technology, even the cheapest ones.
-Generally many receivers that support at least 7.2 channels offer Atmos support, even those that go for less than $300.
+Generally speaking, receivers that support at least 7.2 channels offer Atmos support, even those that go for less than $300.
 There are exceptions, of course, but the point is that you can get your hands on an Atmos-compatible receiver without breaking the bank.

-Dolby Atmos soundbars
+Wireless Dolby Atmos

 Streaming boxes and game consoles

 When it comes to game consoles, the situation is a little murkier.
-The PlayStation 4 supports bitstream audio output, so it should support Dolby Atmos-enabled Blu-rays, while the Xbox One S and Xbox One X feature UHD drives and have received an Atmos update, supported on both Blu-ray and 4K UHD Blu-ray (though Microsoft has admitted there are some hiccups there at present).
+The PlayStation consoles (3rd gen and later) support bitstream audio output, letting them pass through Dolby Atmos from Atmos-enabled Blu-rays.
+The Xbox One S and Xbox One X feature UHD drives and have received an Atmos update, supported on both Blu-ray and 4K UHD Blu-ray (though Microsoft has admitted there are some hiccups there at present).

 Atmos speaker configurations